Mission & Vision

 Grant Writing Resources

-If you are planning to write the Sources of Strength program into a grant and need help with the specific details of the program’s implementation, step-by-step rollout, evidence-based outcomes, cost structure, etc., then click on the Grant Writing Resources below.
-As always, feel free to connect with your staff for assistance in your grant proposal and budget.
+If you are planning to write the Sources of Strength program into a grant and need help with the specific details of the program’s implementation, step-by-step rollout, evidence-based outcomes, cost structure, etc., please use the link below to contact our team for additional resources or to connect with your staff for assistance in your grant proposal and budget.

 Sources of Strength for middle and high school is designed as a tier 2 selected intervention with a tier 1 universal impact.
 Put more simply, Sources Secondary trains groups of Peer Leaders supported by Adult Advisors to run ongoing public health messaging campaigns to increase wellness and decrease risk in their schools.